jwdeveloper/JW_Instruments/README.md

 #  [Information]   General info about plugin and author
 #  [Commands]      Command, arguments, command permissions
-#  [Permissions]   Permissions and reactions between then
+#  [Permissions]   Permissions and reactions between them
 #  [License]       Plugin license

 # Be aware modifications of this file has NO impact on plugin